What is Drizalma Sprinkle?

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 Many drugs can affect Drizalma Sprinkle.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.